tmaringgele/CausalBoundingEngine/docs/source/examples.rst

                            if result['status'] == 'success']
    print(f"\\nSuccessful algorithms: {successful_algorithms}")

-These examples demonstrate the flexibility and power of CausalBoundingEngine across various real-world scenarios, from basic usage to advanced applications with custom algorithms and robust error handling.
+These examples demonstrate the flexibility and power of CausalBoundingEngine across various scenarios, from basic usage to advanced applications.